-While Sherlock Holmes might have stated that the absence of any evidence is evidence itself, theoretical physicists haven’t yet been able to find any inkling to confirm supersymmetry (SUSY), a theory which predicts that every Standard-Model particle has a heavier partner.
-The reason why SUSY is so important is because it would be a step forward towards a grand unified theory of particles and forces.
+While Sherlock Holmes might have stated that the absence of any evidence is evidence itself, theoretical physicists haven’t yet been able to find any inkling to confirm supersymmetry (SUSY), a theory that predicts that every Standard-Model particle has a heavier partner.
+The reason why SUSY is so important is that it would be a step forward towards a grand unified theory of particles and forces.

 The LHCb team discovered that the BS meson behaves just as the Standard Model states it should, although more data is needed to confirm this.
 This could be problematic for the validity of SUSY.
 However, SUSY proponents aren’t worried, as it introduces 100 new adjustable parameters into the Standard Model.

 Models of natural SUSY are looking hard to believe, states Brian Feldstein, of the Kavli Institute for the Physics and Mathematics at the University of Tokyo, Japan.

 The ATLAS and CMS detectors at the LHC have seen no sign of sparticles, like squarks or gluinos, or any other particles outside the Standard Model.
 New updates indicate that the lightest sparticles, if they exist, should have masses of more than 1 TeV.

 SUSY predicts the existence of four more Higgs particles with different masses, which have yet to be discovered.
 Next March, physicists will present results encompassing much more data gathered by the LHC, which will continue to fire protons until the 17th of December.

 If nothing is found, then SUSY might remain in limbo until 2015, when the LHC will reopen after a shutdown and maintenance.
 At that time, the LHC will start colliding protons at energies of 13 TeV.
 So far, the LHC has operated at energies up to 8 TeV.